sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows-orders-add.md

   - If a Block Position is specified, then any same-level node inside the block can be specified before which the Order will terminate.
   - More than one End Position can be specified.
 - **Priority**;
-  - If the Order will meet a Resource Lock instruction in the wowrkflow that limits parallelism, then its *Priority* determines the position in the queue of *waiting* Orders.
+  - If the Order will meet a Resource Lock instruction in the Workflow that limits parallelism, then its *Priority* determines the position in the queue of *waiting* Orders.
   - *Priorities* are specified from negative, zero and positive integers or from the shortcuts offered.
 A higher *Priority* has precedence.
 Shortcuts offer the following values:
     - **Low**: -20000
     - **Below Normal**: -10000